Can Cats Eat Beef Jerky?

 You see, there was a time when I disappeared into the wildest parts of this great country for a short couple of decades and never encountered another living soul.
 I call these The Good Years and often think back on them fondly.

-During this time, I kept my routines simple.
+During this time, I kept my routine simple.
 On a typical day, I’d rise before dawn, read the collected works of James Fenimore Cooper over a light breakfast, and then spend the rest of the day tending to my lines.
 When night fell, I’d return to my humble log cabin for a dinner of beef jerky and a bit of sleep, only to begin again the next morning.

-One afternoon as I was starting my long trek back to the cabin from the river where my lines were set, I was overcome with the eerie sensation that I was being watched.
+One afternoon as I started my long trek back to the cabin from the river where my lines were set, I was overcome with the eerie sensation that I was being watched.
 Years spent in the woods had heightened my senses to the point where I was practically a hound dog.
 One quick sniff of the air revealed the fetid presence of my one true nemesis: the surly cougar.
 I knew instantly that I’d be lucky to escape this encounter with only a healthy dose of scrapes and bruises.